microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 ##### Analog Comparator Setup (AC)
 The Analog Comparator should be enabled by default in the Hardware Settings.

-The positive input is set to the USB DETECT pin on the Curiosity Nano which is connected to Positive Pin 4 on the AC by default.
+The positive input is set to the USB DETECT pin on the Curiosity Nano which is connected to positive pin 4 on the AC by default.
 The detection threshold is set using the internal reference voltage generator (DACREF) as the negative input to the AC.

 The Curiosity Nano has a voltage divider that determines the threshold for detecting the presence of USB voltage.
 Set the threshold voltage to 0.32V.
 The DACREF value will be calculated automatically using this formula provided in the [data sheet](https://onlinedocs.microchip.com/oxy/GUID-3E14380F-9711-4707-8991-A4DB432DDBE5-en-US-6/GUID-AD554004-D7B0-442A-BEB7-D479D093FB95.html):